Follow our other site!

 The Ready Relief mine was discovered in 1870, during the early stages of the gold rush.
 It is 1,200 feet long, 8 feet in width and has several levels, all of which are connected by winzes and shafts.
-The southerly extensions of the Ready Relief Mine are the Hubbard and the South Hubbard which are also shown here.
+The southerly extensions of the Ready Relief Mine are the Hubbard and the South Hubbard.

 These early discoveries are what helped form Julian into what it is today.
 “Banner City” quickly developed as more and more mines began sprouting.
 The miners gave the name Banner City after a flag which was raied above the Redman’s Mine (later named the Chariot Mine).
 In no time Banner had a full-fledged town, complete with 78 saloons, 3 stamp mills a freight station a cemetery and school!